D-Daria/Tea-shop-landing-page/README.md

 Landing page with responsive design for tea shop made with HTML/CSS/JS.

-Open <code>index.html</code> or visit https://d-dashka.github.io/Tea-shop-landing-page/ to see it in your browser.
+Open <code>index.html</code> or visit <a href="https://d-dashka.github.io/Tea-shop-landing-page/" target="_blank">d-dashka.github.io/Tea-shop-landing-page/</a> to see it in your browser.